 Once approved, add the cash to the box and log the replenishment as an IN transaction.
 The balance should now return to the original float amount.

-Create Free AccountIf you use SpendNote to log daily transactions, the replenishment process simplifies dramatically:
+Create Replenishment ReceiptIf you use SpendNote as your digital petty cash book, the replenishment process simplifies dramatically:

 Need a comprehensive guide on managing the full petty cash cycle?
 See how to manage petty cash in a small business.